Date of Degree

 Copyright 2012 Roseanne Marie Wolf

 Wolf, Roseanne Marie.
-"Defining new insight into fatal human arrhythmia: a mathematical analysis." dissertation, University of Iowa, 2012.
+"Defining new insight into fatal human arrhythmia: a mathematical analysis."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.